 The Serial USB Interfaces output method includes the following USB-DMX interfaces: DMXking ultraDMX devices, Enttec DMX USB Pro, Jese DMX-TRI, Robe Universal Interface.
+Lightkey can control a single USB interface from this group.

 These interfaces cannot be used together with Open DMX or Eurolite PRO interfaces.
 Only one of these three output methods can be enabled at a time.
 A green dot next to "Serial USB Interfaces" indicates that the method is enabled.